dudugvili/Quiz-Solver/README.md

 The quiz was delivered through the web with random data and the goal was to solve it with dynamic programming, i did so and added an extra ui to solve the quiz with any data/numbers given.

+### download all files without pictures and run test3.py - this is the main file.
 ## The software itself -
 ![GitHub Logo](/pictures/Capture.PNG)